 Life is definitely too short.
 There are so many interesting things to do, and not enough time to try them all.
 Much as I’d like to have a go at everything, I try to keep myself focused in my passions: writing, leather crafts, and gardening.

 They are, if you like, the itches I can’t stop scratching.
 They are also excellent prevarication – I can work at one of them while avoiding another, and I’m still being useful.

 You should always have two or three passions.
 More than that and you spread yourself too thin.
 One obsession is, of course, too much.

 And talking.
 Talking to each other is one of the nine* great joys.

 *Or maybe it’s nineteen.
 I just wrote nine without thinking.
 Probably shouldn’t have done that.

 Or we can do it this way:

-David was born in South Africa, baptised by King Neptune, and lives in South London with the fantasy writer Gaie Sebold behind several tree ferns.
-He is represented by the John Jarrold Literary Agency.
+I was born in Africa, baptised by King Neptune, and raised in England.
+I live in South London with the fantasy writer Gaie Sebold behind several tree ferns.